etcd-io/etcd/Documentation/v2/admin_guide.md

 #### Restoring the cluster

-Now that the node is running successfully, [change its advertised peer URLs][update-member], as the `--force-new-cluster` option has set the peer URL to the default listening on localhost.
+Now that the node is running successfully, [change its advertised peer URLs][update-a-member], as the `--force-new-cluster` option has set the peer URL to the default listening on localhost.

 You can then add more nodes to the cluster and restore resiliency.
 See the [add a new member][add-a-member] guide for more details. **NB:** If you are trying to restore your cluster using old failed etcd nodes, please make sure you have stopped old etcd instances and removed their old data directories specified by the data-dir configuration parameter.